 - LED should then extinguish to indicate successful sensor detection

 - To preserve battery LED does NOT flash regularly during operation

-The emonTH is compatible with emonPi / emonBase.
-RF transmission from the emonTH should be picked up automatically and data should appear in local Emonms
+- RF transmission from the emonTH will be picked up automatically and data will appear in local Emoncms Inputs page.